Secrets for Interoperability Success

 - Don’t boil the ocean.
 You can’t be everything to everybody and do it well.
 Look at your pipeline, identify your strategy, and go with a plan.

 - Get to repeatability as quickly as possible.
 “It’s OK to say ‘no’ to a client, or ‘not right now’ in order to stick to your master plan,” Shari said.
-Avoid “the ‘n’ of 1” every time and establish that your use cases are going to bring real business value to your organization — and to your customers if you are in the business of selling your own technology.
+Interoperability success means avoiding “the ‘n’ of 1” every time and establishing that your use cases are going to bring real business value to your organization — and to your customers if you are in the business of selling your own technology.

 - Leverage experts in the industry, internally if you choose to build, and externally if you choose to buy.
 Push to those knowledgeable individuals in order to shorten the overall learning curve for your organization, constantly asking yourself, “Is this the best use of my time and resources?”
 But also, it’s important to know when to jump ship, she warned: “If you’re not receiving knowledge and expertise from your current integration partner, it’s time to find a new one.”